 Benzodiazepine drugs like Valium and Xanax work by increasing GABA receptor sensitivity.[iii]

-How does GABA Work in the Brain?
+How do GABA Receptors Work in the Brain?

 GABA helps brain health and function in several ways.
 But two in particular stand out.